 From customized memory boards showcasing special photographs to music and mementos, the popularity of personalization is on the rise.
-This is important as it gives families a chance to add special touches to the service that remind them of their loved one as they say their final goodbye.
+Personalization gives families a chance to add special touches to the service that remind them of their loved one as they say their final goodbye.

-1. Create a Memorial Folder
+1. Create a Memorial Card

 2. Display Personal Belongings